Dexterzhao/CleanUpOurWorld/README.md

 ```sql
 ALTER TABLE your_table ADD COLUMN key_column BIGSERIAL PRIMARY KEY;
 ```
-7. Sample query of points in a polygon area, make sure the start point is the same withe the end one of that polygon
+7. Sample query of points in a polygon area, make sure the start point is the same withe the end one of that polygon, here ST_Contains can also be ST_Intersect for solving intersection, this is used in the flask backend query.
 ```sql
 SELECT *, ST_AsText(loc) FROM maintable WHERE ST_Contains(ST_GEOMFROMTEXT('SRID=4326;POLYGON((30 45,45 45,45 50,30 50,30 45))'),maintable.loc);
 ```